AIEngineer15/Analysis-Adventure-Works/README.md

 # Analysis-Adventure-Works
-# 1 - Download Adventureworks Database From Microsoft
+ 1 - Download Adventureworks Database From Microsoft
-# 2 - Upload database to SQL server
+ 2 - Upload database to SQL server
-# 3 - Import Databse to Power BI By Direct Mode
+ 3 - Import data to Power BI By Direct Mode